theNewDynamic/oregonsadventurecoast.com/content/blog/celebrate-tribal-culture-at-the-mill-luck-salmon-celebration.md

 #### **About the Coquille Indian Tribe**

-_“Our ancestors flourished among the forests, rivers, meadows and beaches of southwestern Oregon.
-The land and water offered endless life-sustaining resources, and our people adapted ingeniously to this waterside paradise.”_ - Coquille Indian Tribe
+*“Our ancestors flourished among the forests, rivers, meadows and beaches of southwestern Oregon.
+The land and water offered endless life-sustaining resources, and our people adapted ingeniously to this waterside paradise.”* - Coquille Indian Tribe

 * Ancestors of the Coquille Indian Tribe spoke multiple languages.
-Those living near Bandon and along Coos Bay’s South Slough spoke[ Miluk](https://en.wikipedia.org/wiki/Miluk_language), while those farther south and east spoke an [Athabaskan dialect](https://en.wikipedia.org/wiki/Athabaskan_languages#).
+Those living near Bandon and along Coos Bay’s South Slough spoke[Miluk](https://en.wikipedia.org/wiki/Miluk_language), while those farther south and east spoke an [Athabaskan dialect](https://en.wikipedia.org/wiki/Athabaskan_languages#).
 * In 1989, Congress passed the Coquille Restoration Act, and the Tribe was once again recognized as a sovereign nation of Indian people.
 In 1996, the Coquille Tribe resumed stewardship of 5,410 acres, a fraction of their ancestral homeland.
 * Today the [Coquille Indian Tribe](http://www.coquilletribe.org) numbers nearly 1,200 people and controls about 10,000 acres of their ancestral homeland as sustainable forest.
 * The Coquille Indian Tribe is the Coos Bay area’s second-largest employer, active in hospitality, forestry, health care, construction and other ventures.
 The tribe’s growing network of enterprises provides $20 million a year in local salaries and benefits, and inject millions into the local economy.